Towards Early Prediction of Human iPSC Reprogramming Success: Methodology

 \paragraph{Categorized Retrospective Labeling} An iPSC detection expert first manually categorized the cells in frame 275 from each of the 31 ROIs into good and bad.
 The two categories were respectively named iPSC and differentiating cell (\textbf{DfC}) to reflect their likely future growth outcomes.
 A semi-automated interactive multi-object tracking tool was then used to propagate these labels backwards in time by tracking each cell line from frame 275 to 146.
 This process accounted for cell division and fusion events \footnote{Note that a division event when going backwards in time is actually a fusion event and vice versa} by giving each child cell the same label as the parent in case of division and requiring that all merging cells have the same label in case of fusion.
 A violation of the latter requirement would have meant that the human expert's labels were incorrect but this never happened which is a sign of their reliability.
 Note that cell lines that disappear before reaching frame 275 cannot be categorized in this way so these have been excluded from all experiments.

 The tracking algorithm was kept simple due to time and computational constraints.
 Cells were associated between neighbouring frames on the basis of location and shape, similar to the IOU tracker \citep{Bochinski17_iou} while likely fusion and division events were detected using heuristics based on the extent of change in the size, shape and location of associated cells, in addition to association failures.
 The detailed algorithm is included in the supplementary.
 Due to this simplicity, the retrospective labelling process is currently more time- and labor-intensive than ideal and it took between 10 and 30 minutes to label each ROI sequence depending on density of cells and frequency of division and fusion events.
-We are currently working to improve the algorithm by exploiting recursive parent-child relationships in our labels that can be used to construct hierarchical tree-like structures.
-Transformer architectures that support such structures \citep{Wang2019_TreeTI,Ahmed2021_EncodingDI,Wang2022_ATT,Zhong2022_ATS} can help to incorporate cell division and fusion events directly into the algorithm to not only improve the cell association reliability but also reduce the incidence of false positives in the detection of these events, which is the most time-consuming and tedious aspect of this process.
-A recent method uses graph neural networks to exploit these structures \citep{BenHaim2022_cell_tracking_gnn}.
-We are currently working to incorporate it into our pipeline and also improve it further using transformers

 We have made the code for all three stages publicly available \citep{ipsc_pred_github} along with the annotated data and trained models to facilitate reproducibility of our results and further work in this domain.